gdavis/Mimir-ReleaseNotes/macos/Mimir-1.7.0.md

 # New Modes Update
 *Release 1.7.0 – February 2023*

-This update brings new modes to the Continuous Playback feature, playlist sidebar updates, and improves how often the app updates podcast feeds.

-I hope you enjoy the new changes!

--Grant
+This update introduces Continuous Playback modes (Append, Shuffle, Legacy), Return to Queue feature for interrupted episodes, updated Playlist Sidebar UI with new buttons and settings, improved performance with bug fixes and changes to the audio player, and podcast feed updates.

 ## New Features:
 • Added Continuous Playback Modes
 - Append Mode: An initial playlist is generated and suggested episodes are appeneded to the end of the Continuous Playback playlist.
 Pressing the refresh button will return the playlist to its original order.
 - Shuffle Mode: Episodes that would normally display in Continuous Playback are shuffled for a randomized playlist and new episodes are appended to the list.
 Pressing the refresh button will generate a new randomized list.
 - Legacy Mode: The classic sorting style.
 Episodes are sorted in a standard fashion, and when sorting by highest priority, episodes will always retain their position in the playlist based on their priority.